JoeriDijkstra/elixir-concurrent-workers/README.md

 Not yet recommended to use in a prod application

 # TODO's
+1. Write Tests
-1. Create a scheduler
+2. Create a scheduler
-2. Create a queueing system
+3. Create a queueing system
-3. Limit the amount of workers
+4. Limit the amount of workers